MitchellTesla/Python-3.9.1/README.md

 # Python-3.9.1
 Python 3.9.1 - Released on February 13, 2021

-MITCHΞLL (WIP) experimental repositories under construction
+experimental repositories under construction

-This “Python library” contains several different kinds of components, modifications, and experimental test branches created by Justin Mitchell.
+This “Python library” contains several different kinds of components, and modifications done by Justin Mitchell.
-(MitchellTesla) Treat all branches besides 'main' as such!
+Treat all branches besides 'main' as such , experimental!

-Keep notice that experimental branches may have bugs and issues from time to time.

-The 'main' branch/repository has NO Modifications or Integrations to the Python 3.9.1 stable release, and the standard libraries archive can be downloaded and unpacked in main.
+The 'main' branch/repository has NO Modifications or Integrations to the Python 3.9.1 stable release, and the standard archive can be downloaded and unpacked in main or viewed unpacked in docs.

-To Download the archive containing all the documents for this version of Python 3.9.1 in PDF, HTML, Plain Text, and/or EPUB clone the  'main'  repository for the stable version or go to (docs.python.org)

-Any and all other branches should be considered "experimental" development/testing that will be updated frequently.
+To Download the archive containing all the documents for this version of Python 3.9.1 in PDF, HTML, Plain Text, and/or EPUB clone the  'main'  repository for the stable version or go to (docs.python.org) Any and all other branches should be considered "experimental" development/testing that will be updated frequently.